Running on Docker

 blockstream/satellite

-After that, you can run the USB configuration command inside the container:
+After that, you can start the receiver via the GUI or run the USB configuration CLI command inside the container:

 blocksat-cli usb config